 In paragraph three McCall quotes Dr. Donald Black who says, “the disorder can be relatively mild.
 Maybe they lie, maybe they get into trouble with their spouses, and that’s about it.
 Most people are in the middle.”

 This is absolutely correct.
 Most of us are in the middle.
 More and more studies are suggesting that sociopathy is a spectrum disorder, meaning there are some bad cases, not so bad cases, and a bunch of stuff happening in between.

 Take me, for instance.
 I demonstrate many of the tell-tale characteristics of sociopathy.
-Fortunately for us, Rosie McCall was kind enough to list quite a few of them in her article:
+Fortunately for us, the author was kind enough to list quite a few of them in her article: